ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 }
 ```

-A stateful precompile injects state access through the `PrecompileAccessibleState` interface to provide access to the EVM state including the ability to modify balances, read/write storage, or even execute any Golang code we want.
+A stateful precompile injects state access through the `PrecompileAccessibleState` interface to provide access to the EVM state including the ability to modify balances and read/write storage.

 This way we can provide even more customization of the EVM through Stateful Precompiles than we can with the original precompile interface!